coder/code-server/doc/self-hosted/index.md

   *Important:* For more details about Apache reverse proxy configuration checkout the [documentation](https://httpd.apache.org/docs/current/mod/mod_proxy.html) - especially the [Securing your Server](https://httpd.apache.org/docs/current/mod/mod_proxy.html#access) section

   ### Help
-  Use `code-server -h` or `code-server --help` to view the usage for the cli.
+  Use `code-server --help` to view the usage for the cli.
 This is also shown at the beginning of this section.